ijaa/filetype/README.md

 ## filetype
-go package for file type checking,the core checker logic comes froms https://github.com/h2non/filetype ,the main difference is this package only get minimized file content for checking logic
+golang package for file type checking, the core checker logic comes from the project, https://github.com/h2non/filetype , the main difference is this package only gets minimized file content buf for checking logic, which is friendly to big size file.

 ## Examples